Frame (Law & Order: Criminal Intent): Plot

 In a twist ending, it is revealed that Dr. Gage engineered this entire chain of events as an elaborate plan to "free" Goren from all of the negative people in Goren's troubled past—people who had created the metaphorical demons that have increasingly tortured Goren throughout his life.
 Goren realizes this after he notices someone has tried to "cut and part the pieces of (his) life together" throughout the case.
 He learns that Gage wrote a book on female serial killers (such as his daughter Jo, who, as it turns out, was in a coma after biting off her tongue, just before her father wanted to meet with her, an event which triggered Declan´s actions) to attract Wallace's attention.
 Knowing that she would try to seduce him, Gage spurned her advances to trick her into trusting him.
 Gage suggested to her that he also hates Bobby, to manipulate her into killing Frank.
 Knowing that Wallace's next move would be to kill him, Gage killed Wallace, cut out her heart, mailed some flowers in her name (aside from the ones she herself mailed to Goren), and faked his own poisoning to set the scavenger hunt in motion.
 Gage thought that Frank was "going down anyway", and that such people in Bobby's life — including Gage himself — were "dead weight" that would inevitably cause Bobby to completely self-destruct (since Goren felt too responsible for them to voluntarily shut them out of his life).
 In Gage's twisted view, he did this to give "the son he never had" (but always wanted) a "clean slate": a fair chance at having a healthy, happy life, free of emotional baggage.
 Gage assures Goren that his nephew Donny is unharmed and still missing, as killing him would never have served his goal of "helping" Goren.

-Gage also tells Goren that Wallace's final words were "Tell Bobby he's the only man I ever loved".
+Gage also tells Goren that Wallace's final words were "Tell Bobby he's the only man I ever loved" while Goren looks at Gage with horror and shock.